Crepdo/CS188_Artificial-Intelligence/README.md

 You can check  ```Project_Covid_Predicition\Project_report.pdf``` for more details.

-The scale of this project is limited due to the timeline of this course is compressed due to the covid outbreak in Shanghai.  : (
+The scale of this project is limited because the timeline of this course is compressed due to the covid outbreak in Shanghai.  : (

 ---